x-sushant-x/x-sushant-x/README.md

-Backend engineer with a passion for improving every day.
+I'm a Backend Engineer.
 Here you will find things that I've built because I found them interesting.
-In my free time I study low level systems.
+Most of my projects are built from scratch to understand how they work—not just how to use them.
 I occasionally write [blog](https://sushantdhiman.dev).

 #### Some Projects I've Made
 | Project | Description |